ta3ag/lbd/docs/BackendTutorial/source/runbackend.rst

   }

-Finally, we change registers name to lower case as below since the assembly output and ``llvm-objdump -d`` using lower case.
-The CPURegs as below must follow the order of register number because AsmParser use this when do register number encode.
+Finally, remind the CPURegs as below must follow the order of register number because AsmParser use this when do register number encode.